Electricity in the Puget Sound region: History

 Seattle was electrified since shortly after its incorporation in 1869.
 Gas street lamps were installed in part of the downtown area in 1874, but by 1886 (four years after Pearl Street Station was built in New York), the Seattle Electric Light Company had created the first incandescent lighting system west of the Rockies; in 1889 the James Street line became the first electric streetcar in the city.

 Abundant electricity allowed local industries like Boeing to develop, and contributed to transportation such as the city's extensive electric trolley system and regional transportation like the Cascade Tunnel which exclusively carried an electric railway until the 1950s.

 Some early hydroelectric projects like the now demolished Elwha Dam were built to power lumber mills, at one time at the root of the region's economy.

 Sources and costs

-The Puget Sound region consumes more electricity than it produces.
+The Puget Sound region produces more electricity than it consumes.
 The vast majority of the region's electricity is hydroelectricity from the Columbia River, with a contribution from Washington wind power and nuclear as well as local combined cycle natural gas, and some electricity is available via interties from Southern California in the winter (see Western Interconnection).
 Costs are among the lowest in the nation at an average 7.6 cents per kilowatt-hour in 2016.
 Historically this has been due to the large supply from public utility-owned sources.